 Here are our freshly baked cake layers- aren’t they pretty!
 I love the look (and taste) of the graham cracker layer.
 Perfect for a s’mores cake!

 Now that we have chocolate and graham crackers accounted for, we need the marshmallows!
-In this case, we decided to go with our Fluffy White Frosting which has a billowy consistency and tastes like marshmallows!
-This is a twist on the traditional seven minute frosting.
+In this case, we decided to go with our light and airy Seven Minute Frosting Recipe!

-To assemble our cake layers, I placed the graham cracker side down for each layer, and filled with our fluffy white frosting.
+To assemble our cake layers, I placed the graham cracker side down for each layer, and filled with our seven minute frosting.
 (If you’d like, you can spread the layer with a very thin glaze of cooled ganache before applying the frosting in between the cake layers.)

-After stacking the layers, I frosted the sides of the cake with our fluffy white frosting.
+After stacking the layers, I frosted the sides of the cake with our fluffy seven minute frosting.

 Next, we added graham crackers around the sides, carefully slicing each cracker longways with a serrated knife before pressing it into the frosted cake.